 But it was a slow process and while this was all going on, I was handling a training load that was literally 10 times what I’d done in my 20’s.
 On average, we did 8 training units per week across 4 days (with 3 days off) and probably 18-20 hours per week.
 And it wasn’t easy training.
 I won’t have space to detail how speedskaters train in detail (if readers are interested, let me know and I’ll write something up), I’ll simply say that it’s one of the most unique sports out there in a lot of ways.

 For example, for the first 20 weeks of the year, you don’t generally touch the ice.
 Instead it’s off-ice training.
-We did inline skating in a parking lot on a track we set up, gruelling dryland (skate imitations for both technique and conditioning), weights and the bike.
+We did inline skating in a parking lot on a track we set up, grueling dryland (skate imitations for both technique and conditioning), weights and the bike.
 There was also jumping and something called turncable, an exercise that skaters use to mimick skating mechanics off the ice.
 I couldn’t find the picture I wanted but this more or less shows how it’s done.

-The dude in red is holding a band (the one we used was made out of rubber tubing to give more extension) while the skater does crossovers; the band lets her lean into it (on the ice centrifugal force plays that role) and you can practice crossovers.
+The dude in red is holding a band (the one we used was made out of rubber tubing to give more extension) while the skater does crossovers.
+The band lets her lean into it (on the ice centrifugal force plays that role) and you can practice crossovers.
 The guy in the black track suit is the head coach; he’s mainly yelling.

 My coach was awful to us and would just keep pushing the distance covered up.
 He figured that if you could turn cable for a couple of minutes, a race would be easy.
 And we were supposed to do it all at sprint depth.
 At one point I covered the entire 100m of the track doing this and my technique was perfect on it at the end.
-Still didn’t help me on the ice.
+It still didn’t help me on the ice.

 We used inline for technical and conditioning work.
 As long as you recognize a few differences, you can learn the same things on wheels as on the ice.
 If anything, here I had a slight advantage, being on wheels was like walking for me and I was more comfortable on inlines than one the ice.
 I made huge technical improvements there because I didn’t have 20% of my brain going “Oh crap, ice, slippery, ice, slippery, pads, ice, slippery, oh crap.”
 I could put 100% of it to skating.